Honey Mustard Chicken Pasta Salad

 Instructions

-• While pasta boils, place radishes in a bowl of ice water and let chill for 10 minutes.
-(This helps them get crispier!)
+• Chill radishes.
+While pasta boils, place radishes in a bowl of ice water and let chill for 10 minutes.
+(Optional, however it helps keep them crisp.)
 Drain and add to bowl with pasta.

-• Prepare Honey Mustard Dressing by combining all ingredients in a medium mixing bowl; stir with a whisk.
+• Prepare Honey Mustard Dressing.
+Combine all dressing ingredients in a large liquid measuring cup (or medium size mixing bowl); stir with a whisk until smooth.

-• To the bowl with pasta and vegetables, add remaining pasta salad ingredients (arugula, chicken, chives, and tarragon).
-Season everything generously with salt and black pepper.
+• Assemble pasta salad.
+To the bowl with pasta and vegetables, add arugula, dill (or tarragon), and chives.
+Season everything with a good pinch of salt and cracked black pepper.
+Add cubed chicken and dressing, and toss well to combine.

 Notes